tabnul/alfen-eve-modbus-ha/readme.md

 household load on that phase), a little below your real fuse — e.g. **24 A under a 25 A fuse**.
 The guard holds total phase current under this figure.

+## Metering — charging energy

+`sensor.alfen_energy_consumed_total_kwh` is the total energy consumed by charging, in kWh (`device_class: energy`, `state_class: total_increasing`), so it can be added to the HA **Energy dashboard** and long-term statistics.
+It's derived from the charger's Wh delivered-energy register (÷1000).

+This is **AC energy fed from the charger to the car** — i.e. what you drew and paid for.
+The Alfen is an AC charger, so this is the only meaningful energy figure it can report;
+the AC→DC conversion losses (~10–15%) happen inside the car's onboard charger, downstream of any meter the charger or HA can see, so "energy actually stored in the battery" is not obtainable here — only the car's own telemetry knows that.
+For cost and consumption tracking, the AC figure is the correct one.
+(The charger's separate `energy_consumed` register is dead on this meter and is not used.)

 ## Tunable settings (helpers)

 All tuning is via `input_number` / `input_select` helpers — no YAML logic edits.
 None have